paion-data/tiger/README.md

 subtitles as well as downloadable .txt, .vtt, .srt transcription files.
 Tiger generates transcriptions using the [OpenAI Whisper](https://openai.com/blog/whisper) models.

-The app is available on [Hugging Face space][Project Tiger on Hugging Face].
+The app is available on [🤗 Hugging Face space][Project Tiger on Hugging Face].
 Please check it out.

 How Project Tiger Started
 -------------------------